harmonylang/harmonylang.github.io/docs-src/textbook/values.md

 ### Integer

 The integer type supports any whole number.
+Harmony supports decimal integers, hexadecimal integers (start with `0x`), binary integers (start with `0b`), and octal integers (start with `0o`).

 In the C-based model checker, integers are currently implemented by two's complement 60-bit words.
 The model checker checks for overflow on various operations.

 Operations on integers include: